PRP for Skin Tightening and Scar Reduction:

 Microneedling can be done as a separate procedure without PRP injections.
 This is cheaper than when done with PRP and takes less time.
 As an isolated procedure microneedling is helpful for scar, skin discoloration and wrinkle reduction, but results are not as dramatic as when it is combined with PRP.
 Microneedling can be performed by our trained medical staff or by our trained aestheticians.

-Platelet Rich Plasma (PRP) for Hair Loss:
+Platelet Rich Plasma (PRP) for Hair Loss (Men and Women):

 PRP can restore hair loss in the scalp.
 In women one treatment produces a noticeable effect, but additional treatments make the hair even thicker.
 In men it is less effective, but still helps, so usually at least two treatments are required.
 PRP often works well with mild to moderate hair loss, but a man who is largely bald will not get a great result with PRP.
 PRP may be combined with a hair transplant procedure.
 Results are typically noticeable within a month and good within 6 months of the last treatment.